 I am currently pursuing three related research themes: landscape connectivity and ecology, habitat modeling, and watershed assessment.
-The themes are related in that spatial models can be used to address each (I have summarized this relationship in a recent article on Landscape Modeling).
+The themes are related in that spatial landscape models can be used to address each.
 The types of questions that I address include: What are the dominant drivers of forest community distributions and how do communities respond to changes in these drivers such as those predicted with a warming planet?; How do species move across the landscape and how is this movement influenced by landscape configuration?; and How do human uses of the land alter ecological and hydrologic flows and how effective are remediation actions in reducing these impacts?

 Habitat loss and fragmentation is thought to be the number one threat to biodiversity, worldwide.
 Too often, studies do not distinguish between the effects of habitat loss and the effects of strictly defined habitat fragmentation – i.e., the breaking up of habitat, independent of loss.
 Although the negative effects of reductions in habitat have been well documented, the direct effects of fragmentation are less well understood.
 My research invokes GIS-based methods of network analysis to address questions of landscape connectivity, metapopulation dynamics, and species dispersal in fragmented habitats.